eradiate/eradiate/docs/rst/contributing.rst

 documentation for usage instructions, it's basically about installing the package then running pytest with the ``--profile`` option).

-Profiling stats can then be visualised with
+Profiling stats can then be visualized with
 `SnakeViz <https://jiffyclub.github.io/snakeviz/>`_.